SS Cymric: Design

 Upon final completion, she was designed to carry 1,418 passengers; 258 in First Class and 1,160 in Third Class.
 Her First Class accommodations consisted of an array of three-berth cabins, both open and enclosed promenade decks, a smoke room and library, and a spacious and elegant dining room capped with a large dome.
 Her Third Class accommodations, as was the rule on all White Star ships, were strictly segregated at opposite ends of the ship, with quarters for single men forward, and single women, married couples and families with children aft.
 Forward, men were provided open-berth accommodation which was less crowded than seen on other vessels, while aft passengers were provided with a smoke room and general room.
 As was practiced aboard Teutonic and Majestic, and later Oceanic, a limited number of two-berth and four-berth cabins were strictly reserved for married couples and families with children, while single women were berthed in dormitory-style cabins for up to 20 people.

+Cymric was the first White Star ship to be fitted with quadruple expansion engines, of which she had two, producing 6800 ihp, powering two propellers.

 Service history

-She departed Liverpool on her maiden voyage on 29 April 1898, arriving in New York City on 9 May 1898.
+She departed Liverpool on her maiden voyage on 11 February 1898.
 She quickly proved to be very popular on the North Atlantic, particularly with immigrants.
-She spent the first five years of her career on the White Star Line's main passenger service route between Liverpool and New York, until 1903 when she was transferred to White Star's newly acquired Liverpool-Boston route, which she sailed on for nine years alongside her running mates RMS Arabic and RMS Republic before being returned to the New York route in 1912. it was rumor titanic Chief officer Wilde was to be her captain.
+She spent the first five years of her career on the White Star Line's main passenger service route between Liverpool and New York, until 1903 when she was transferred to White Star's newly acquired Liverpool–Boston route, which she sailed on for the rest of her peacetime career alongside a series of running mates; firstly Canada, later replaced by Republic, until she was lost in 1909, Cymric was then joined by Zeeland until 1911, and then Arabic as her running mate.
+In 1913, her accommodation was downgraded, from then on she carried only second and third class passengers.
 In all, her career with White Star spanned approximately 18 years, during which time she carried 155,522 passengers.
 That figure breaks down to 111,161 passengers westbound; with 31,387 on the New York service and 79,774 on the Boston service, and additional 44,361 passengers eastbound between the two service routes.